Smittyxc/gvsu-cis350-Coffee/docs/software_requirements_specifications.md

 __Coffee Bag Logging__:
 - FR1: The system shall handle the addition of bags of coffee and their details to user profiles.
 - FR2: The system shall track remaining grams of coffee based on amount of brews performed with it.
-- FR3: The system shall allow users to copy previous bags of coffee as a template.
+- FR3: The system shall allow users to edit previously created bags of coffee.
 - FR4: The system shall track the number of days past roast date for a bag of coffee.

 __Brew Result Login__: